zkulle/pangolin/README.md

 ### Easy Deployment

+-   Run on any cloud provider or on-premises.
 -   Docker Compose based setup for simplified deployment.
 -   Future-proof installation script for streamlined setup and feature additions.
--   Run on any VPS.
 -   Use your preferred WireGuard client to connect, or use Newt, our custom user space client for the best experience.

 ### Modular Design